 They’ll also be able to have emergency services summoned to them so they’re not stranded for hours in their bathroom or kitchen unable to reach the phone.

-One of the best features of the Family1st medical alert is that it cannot be cancelled once an alert has triggered.
+One of the best features of the Family1st medical alert is that it cannot be canceled once an alert has been triggered.
 This means your parent can’t accidentally cancel their request for help by pushing the button numerous times in their panic.